 1. Neutral Colors

 A new color scheme can completely transform a kitchen.
-Although white has enjoyed the top spot over the years, gray is the go-to color in 2017.
-Whether it’s changing the hue of the cabinets or the walls, adding a neutral gray tone is a great DIY project that won’t break the bank.
-For cabinets, consider combining a soft gray with rich stains to showcase the ultimate trend for the new year.
+Although grey was the color of choice for the past few years, Greige and beige are the incoming trends.
+Greige is simply beige plus gray as the addition of gray to beige creates a color that is much richer and works in most color schemes, as it is determined by their ratios into the color mix.
+Whether it’s changing the hue of the cabinets or the walls, adding a different tone is a great DIY project that won’t break the bank.
 Of course, white on black is always trending and provides high contrast for a kitchen that really stands out.

 2. Cabinet Hardware